BluFedora/BifrostEngine/docs/notes/OrganizedThoughts/Mathematics.md

 A moving lerp can be used to smoothly get to a target value using `value = lerp(value, target_value, /* coefficient: usually a low number like 0.05 - 0.2 */)`.

-*This is NOT framerate independent unless you use a fixed time step which isn't always desireable.*
+*This is NOT framerate independent unless you use a fixed time step which isn't always desirable.*

 To fix this an exponential function involving time can be used instead:
 `value = lerp(target_value, value, exp[base](-rate * delta_time))`